matthewcpaul/mcp/index.md

 layout: work
 title: Work
 order: 1
-heading: Software Designer & Engineer
+heading: Software Product Designer & Engineer
-description: I’m a Software Designer & Design Engineer with 11 years of experience specializing in designer, developer, and creative tooling.
-I believe that the best products are built where design and engineering blend together, and when work feels like play.
+description1: I’m a software product designer & design engineer with 11 years of experience, specializing in designer, developer, and creative tooling.
+description2: I believe that the best products are built where design and engineering blend together, and when work feels like play.
 ---

 <section class="c-grid__section">